How to Make a Tarragon Cream Sauce with Tomatoes

 Other Ways to Serve This Sauce

-Not only is this sauce perfect for lobster ravioli, it would work tremendously well with other ingredients.
-If you didn't have any ravioli but just a bag of shrimp in the freezer, you could make this sauce and serve it with a pasta or rice.
+This sauce is perfect for lobster ravioli and would work tremendously well with other ingredients.
+If you didn't have ravioli but just a bag of shrimp in the freezer, you could make this sauce and serve it with pasta or rice.

-Tarragon and chicken also work extremely well together so you could serve this on top of a pan sauteed chicken breasts.
-I could also see it being served with any roasted white fish like sea bass or flounder.
+Tarragon and chicken also work exceptionally well together, so you could serve this on top of pan-sauteed chicken breasts.
+I could also see it served with roasted white fish, like sea bass or flounder.

 How about tarragon cream sauce with roasted vegetables?
 Or on top of a grilled steak or roasted pork loin?

-And do adapt it with some of your own favorite ingredients.
+and adapt it to some of your favorite ingredients.
 A tablespoon of Dijon mustard would really give this sauce some extra flavor.
-We used creme fraiche in this recipe but you could substitute sour cream or cream or half and half.
+We used creme fraiche in this recipe, but you could substitute it with sour cream, cream, or half and half.

-Have fun with this basic sauce and come up with something special of your own.
+Have fun with this basic sauce and come up with something unique of your own.

 Tomato Tarragon Cream Sauce Recipe